micropython/micropython/docs/library/uos.rst

     .. function:: unmount(path)

-       Unmounts a prevoulsy mounted block device from the given path.
+       Unmounts a previously mounted block device from the given path.

     .. function:: mkfs(block_device or path)